0nix/ggj21/twine/evidence_questioning.md

 ### Conclusion

 The men get up from their seats and, as before, you respond with a standing salute.
-Though the gesture is becoming more and more empty by the minute.
-Some rotten job this is.
+Though the gesture is becoming more and more empty by the minute, but protocol is protocol and Division IX would be knocking on your door soon enough if you didn't.
+Someone would rat you, always.
+Sometimes you were the rat, once or twice.

 (If give_leader_sketch to TRUE)